hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	turn partners to places.

-2. First couple advance twice, leaving the lady at left of the opposite gentleman.
+2. First couple advance twice, leaving the lady at left of the opposite gentleman,

-	Set and turn partners,
+	set and turn partners,

-	Advance in two lines,
+	advance in two lines,

 	all turn partners.

 3. First lady advance and stop,

 	the opposite gentleman the same,